abaskabato/Abas/README.md

 Hi 👋, My name is Abas.
 I am a techie tinkerer based in Seattle, Washington.
-Currently working with Amazon Operations Technology Team and Consulting with City of Seattle Digital HelpDesk.
+Currently working with Amazon Operations Technology Team and Consulting with City of Seattle Digital HelpDesk and Pella Corporation.
 I am also certified  Coffee☕ drinker and Taco🌮 eater.

 ## [About Me]( http://tiny.cc/7hj8tz)
 ## [Linkedin](https://www.linkedin.com/in/abas-kabato/)